GuthaSrishanthReddy/CEI/retail-superstore-lakehouse/README.md

 ## Running this

-Built on Databricks and it only runs there. `scripts/` holds two forms of the same thing: the `.py` files are notebooks exported as source (`# Databricks notebook source` header, `# COMMAND ----------` cell markers), and the `.ipynb` files are notebooks proper.
+Built on Databricks and it only runs there. `scripts/` holds two forms of the same thing: the `.py` files are notebooks exported and the `.ipynb` files are notebooks proper.
 Import either through Workspace > Import > File.
 They use the injected `spark` and `dbutils` handles (there is no `SparkSession.builder` call anywhere in the codebase), read and write to a Unity Catalog Volume at `/Volumes/workspace/default/retail_data/`, and `create_tables.sql` leads with a `%sql` magic.
 None of